MikaPopp/Black-Desert-Online-Discord-Bot/README.md

 **Commands¹:** | **Description:**
 -------------- | ----------------
 next: | Returns the next boss that will spawn
-timetable²: | shows you the spawn table for your region
+timetable: | shows you the spawn table for your region
+marketgain²: | calculate the silver gain; with or without Valuepack

 ¹ : The prefix is defined in the config fil, see more at the Setup section
+² : syntax: marketgain [amount of silvers] [y/yes or n/no]
 ### Planned:

 **Commands:** | **Description:**